bitsoex/slate/source/index.html.md

 The initial phase of the detection if you are using API keys is the language you have on your settings.
 (This defaults depending on your country of residence the moment you sign up)
 To force this to a specific language we then use `Accept-Language` header on the request to override this setting.
-If none of these settings are set the default is `es`.
+If none of these settings are set the default is `en`.

 # Public REST API